Shk-Haseeb/Full-Stack-Open/part3/3.9-3.11 Full Stack PhoneBook/README.md

 # Full Stack Phonebook – Backend & Deployed Frontend 🎉

 This is my Full Stack Phonebook project from Part 3 of the Full Stack Open course.
-It's a Node.js + Express backend with a React frontend — all bundled up and deployed like a proper little web app.
+It's a Node.js + Express backend with a React frontend

 👉 [Check it out on Render](https://full-stack-phonebook-r7l0.onrender.com)